RacoonsInATrenchcoat/SC4-Region-Update/docs/decision-log.md

   region folder — the game deletes/relocates duplicate cities at startup, keeping only the alphabetically-first.
 Note: richer commute metrics available via Null45's RCI DLL if the graph-based measurement confound needs resolving.
+**D32.
+Backup location: under the mod's own folder tree, outside Regions/.**
+Backups written to e.g. Documents/SimCity 4/Region-Updater-Mod/Backup/<RegionName>/
+— a sibling of Regions/, never inside it, so the game's duplicate-city deletion/relocation at startup (D31) cannot affect them.
+Tool creates the backup;
+the user decides when to restore/overwrite.
+Confirms D31's hard requirement with a concrete path.